A “Naturopath” is not the same thing as a licensed Naturopathic Doctor.

 Be aware that while the terms may be used interchangeably, they are not the same

-For more information on how naturopathic doctors are educated, trained, and licensed, see FAQ#1 in this service, available here.
+For more information on how naturopathic doctors are educated, trained, and licensed, see our FAQ on education.

 The AANP and the INM would like to acknowledge the Association of Accredited Naturopathic Medical Colleges (AANMC) for its contributions to the content of this FAQ.
 The AANMC was established in 2001 to advance the naturopathic medical profession by actively supporting the academic efforts of accredited naturopathic medical schools.